 Therefore, if you’ll be moving the drives to your build, then make sure that the motherboard supports both the IDE and SATA connections.

-Further, most notebooks and motherboards will come with M.2 that provides small form factor and quick transfer rates.
+- Further, most notebooks and motherboards will come with M.2 that provides a small form factors and quick transfer rates.

 6. Chipset support